Giridih district

 Giridih district is one of the twenty-four districts of Jharkhand state, India, and Giridih is the administrative headquarters of this district.
 As of 2011 it is the third most populous district of Jharkhand (out of 24), after Ranchi and Dhanbad.

 History

-Giridh district was a part of Kharagdiha estate till late 18th century.
+Giridih district was a part of Kharagdiha estate till late 18th century.
 During the British Raj Giridih became a part of Jungle Terry.
 After Kol Uprising in 1831, the parganas of Ramgarh, Kharagdiha, Kendi and Kunda became parts of the South-West Frontier Agency and were formed into a division named Hazaribag as the administrative headquarters.
 The Kharagdiha Rajas were settled as Rajas of Raj Dhanwar in 1809, and the Kharagdiha gadis were separately settled as zamindari estates.
 Some of the notable Kharagdiha Zamindari estates were Koderma, Gadi Palganj, Ledo Gadi, Gande Gadi, Ghoranji Gadi and Gadi Sirsia.